-Nelson has scooped up about 4,000 of their arrowheads, 200 axes, and 10 “Holy Grail pieces,” as he calls them, in 35 years as an artifact hunter, including rare Clovis spear tips and a woolly mammoth tooth, items for which some collectors will pay thousands.
+Nelson has scooped up some 4,000 of their arrowheads, 200 axes, and 10 “Holy Grail pieces,” as he calls them, in 35 years as an artifact hunter.
+He has found rare Clovis spear tips and a woolly mammoth tooth, items for which collectors will pay thousands.
 A few of Nelson’s finds date back 13,500 years.

-Sitting at his kitchen table, Nelson tells me that he receives messages in his dreams from ancient hunters directing him to specific locations where he can find their tools and weapons.
-He claims to sense “a power” in the artifacts.
+Sitting at his kitchen table, Nelson tells me he receives messages in his dreams from ancient hunters directing him to specific locations where their tools and weapons can be found.
+He claims to be able to sense “a power” in the artifacts.
 “You can feel it when you touch this stuff,” he says.

 Nelson has pored over most of the fields and streams of Van Buren County, nearly always finding booty.
 In June 2008, when the rivers flooded and brought the banks up, he collected an astonishing 175 arrowheads in one day.
 “I’ve hunted most everything out of here,” he says.
 “I’ve deleted all these fields.”

-He keeps most of the valuable pieces for himself, selling a few arrowheads from his roadside thrift shop next door.
+He keeps most of the valuable pieces for himself, while he sells a few arrowheads from his roadside thrift shop next door.

-At 53, Gary Nelson can sound like an excitable boy—albeit a stubble-cheeked one—as he recounts his tales of discovery, which gush out, wind this way and that, meander and surge in unexpected directions, covering thousands of miles of footsteps through a county of just 500 square miles.
+At 53, Gary Nelson often sounds like an excitable boy—albeit a stubble-cheeked one—as he recounts his tales of discovery, which gush out, wind this way and that, meander and surge in unexpected directions, covering thousands of miles of footsteps through a county of just 500 square miles.

-But the physical effort required of the treks has taken its toll.
-“I’ve got the body of a 98-year-old,” Nelson says, and recent experience has borne him out.
+But the physical effort required has taken its toll.
+“I’ve got the body of a 98-year-old,” Nelson laments, and recent experience has borne him out.